TK-data/BilparkApp/README.md

 * [Deployment](#deployment)

 ## Overview
 The system will be a portal for businesses to manage their fleet of cars.
 Each company that wants to use the platform will get access to two main features.
-The person in charge from the company will have access to an administration dashboard, which will are a web application.
+The person in charge from the company will have access to an administration dashboard, which is a web application.
 The employees of the company that use company vehicles will use a mobile application to log any car related activities.

 #### The Application
 The application will give the employees a range of functionality that will make it easier to use the car at work.